-Here is a Sample Telework Agreement below was developed by CommuterChallenge.org, a former initiative of EnterpriseSeattle (no longer in operation).
+Here is a free Sample Telework Agreement below was developed by CommuterChallenge.org, a former initiative of EnterpriseSeattle (no longer in operation).
 This is a sample only and is not intended as legal advice (the attorneys made us say that).

 The Teleworker Agreement is a legal document identifying the responsibilities of both the teleworker and the employer.
 The agreement mirrors the policies.
 The employee signs the agreement.

 Sample Employee Telecommuter Agreement

 This Agreement, effective [insert date], is between [insert employee name] an employee (referred to as “Employee”) and [Insert Company Name] (referred to as “Employer”).

 The parties, intending to be legally bound, agree as follows: